Athlone GAA

-Athlone GAA is the Gaelic football club in the town of Athlone in County Westmeath, Republic of Ireland.
+Athlone GAA is the Gaelic football club in the town of Athlone in County Westmeath, Ireland.
+Athlone is Westmeath GAA's most successful football club, having won the Westmeath Senior Football Championship on 19 occasions.
 The local hurling club is called Southern Gaels.

-Athlone is Westmeath GAA's most successful football club.

 Club history

+Foundation and development

 The club was founded in 1885 by Irish National League members, bringing GAA to Athlone.

-Athlone GAA are Westmeath's most successful club with 20 senior titles, the last of which was 1998.
-They achieved an unprecedented six-in-a-row between 1955 and 1960.
+Athlone GAA club, which is Westmeath's most successful club with 19 senior football titles, achieved an unprecedented six-in-a-row between 1955 and 1960.
+The club won its last senior football title in 1998.

-2018 represents their 7th time to qualify for Feile Peil na nOg, winning Div 2.

 The club is home to Westmeath's first footballing All-Star, Rory O'Connell.
+Irish rugby international Robbie Henshaw also previously played senior and underage football for Athlone.

 In 2017, the club bridged a 24-year gap by winning the County Minor Championship.

-Irish rugby international Robbie Henshaw played senior and underage football for Athlone.

-Athlone won the inaugural U20 Football championship in 2018, beating Castleday/Rosemount in the final.
+2018 represented their seventh time to qualify for Feile Peil na nOg, winning Div 2.
+Athlone also won the inaugural U20 Football championship in 2018, beating Castleday/Rosemount in the final.

 John Deacy, a defender on the 1965 Westmeath Senior Championship winning team, received his medal after a 55-year delay in October 2020.